pnkraemer/diffeqzoo/README.md

 * Free software: MIT

-## Features
+## Features include

+* Standard non-stiff benchmark problems (Lotka--Volterra, FitzHugh--Nagumo, Van-der-Pol, Rigid body, ...)
+* Standard stiff benchmark problems (Stiff van-der-Pol, HIRES, ROBER, ...)
+* Compartmental epidemiological models (SIR, SEIR, SIRD, ...)
+* Chaotic systems (Lorenz63, Lorenz96)
+* N-Body problems

+**As well as**

+* Flexibly NumPy and JAX-backends.
+Other than one of those two, there are 0 (zero!) dependencies.
+* Mathematical descriptions of the ODE problems
+* BibTex entries for each original reference, to be used in scientific publications

+and many more goodies.

+* All sorts of ODEs
+* in either NumPy or Jax (your choice!)
-* TODO
+* etc.

+## Disclaimers about tooling

 ## Credits

-This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [waynerv/cookiecutter-pypackage](https://github.com/waynerv/cookiecutter-pypackage) project template.
+* This package was initially created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [waynerv/cookiecutter-pypackage](https://github.com/waynerv/cookiecutter-pypackage) project template.
+* Inspiration for the ``MkDocs`` usage has been taken from ``diffrax`` and ``fastapi``.